Author – Steve Hackenberg

 Connection to the Natural World

 Amish décor is not only durable and eco-friendly, but it also displays amazing craftsmanship.
 Amish furniture and other home décor items are often handcrafted by artisans who have dedicated their entire lives to a certain craft.
-Among the Amish, skills and knowledge are passed down generations, and younger people often work as apprentices with elders who have mastered a certain art or craft.
+Among the Amish, skills and knowledge are passed down through generations, and younger people often work as apprentices with elders who have mastered a certain art or craft.

 Beauty and Functionality